 Which book do you think should win the California Book Award?

-As every reader knows, there is no single definition of excellence when judging a book.
-And as every writer knows, readers’ opinions matter!
-Which of the finalists do you think should win the prize and why?
-Share what it is about the book that seems amazing to you.
+You be the juror!
+Select a winner and tell us what it is about the book that seems amazing to you.
 Is it the plot or dialogue?
 The world the characters live in?
 Maybe it’s the actual writing itself.
 Does the book stir your emotions or make you think deeply?
 Why and how does it do this?